Cyber Attacks Detection, Prevention, and Source Localization in Digital Substation Communication using Hybrid Statistical-Deep Learning: Experimental Results and Discussion

 \subsection{Attack Source Localization Evaluation}

-This last component was validated on network traffic acquired from the third testbed.
-To perform MitM attacks, each vIED in the HSR ring was compromised one at a time, its NICs’ HSR bridge was disabled, and a C script was used to monitor, tamper, and forward SV frames.
-The network traffic was monitored with Wireshark at each vIED NIC.
-The network traffic was acquired during four different experimental scenarios.
-Each experimental scenario consisted of one case representing normal operating conditions and five cases with a MitM attack in place in one vIED, thus leading to 24 acquisitions in total to be used for the training and validation of the DL model.
+This last component was validated on network traffic acquired from the third testbed, considering HSR ring configurations with a varying number of vIEDs, from 5 to 12.
+To perform MitM attacks, each vIED in the HSR ring was compromised one at a time, its NICs’ HSR bridge was disabled, and a C script was used to monitor, tamper, and forward SV frames in real-time.
+The network traffic was monitored and acquired with Wireshark at each vIED NIC across multiple experimental scenarios.
+Each scenario consisted of one case representing normal operating conditions and a number of cases with a MitM attack in place in one vIED, equal to the number of vIEDs in the ring, e.g., for the 8 vIEDs configuration, 8 distinct MitM attack cases were considered.
+Each scenario was simulated five times.
+This resulted in 380 acquisitions in total, used for the training and testing of the DL model.
 As for the validation of the MitM detection component, measured $F_{as}$ mean, standard deviation, and skewness were computed for each vIED, and then delivered to the attack source localization component.
-To further increase the realism of the experiments, the compromised vIED was allowed to report either normal or abnormal statistical metrics from both NICs.
-The DL model was trained on normal and anomalous cases of some experimental scenarios and then tested on normal and anomalous cases of other scenarios as reported in Table \ref{tab:scenario_split}; this allowed to further prove the generalization capabilities of the proposed DL-based method.
-In fact, in a real deployment scenario, only normal operating conditions can usually be acquired from the field and be used for training.
-However, as demonstrated in our experiments, the training set can be expanded with anomalous data acquired from an emulated network.
-The resulting trained model is then effective in detecting and localizing unseen MitM attacks in the real OT communication network.
-As reported in Table \ref{tab:localization_results}, both in the training and testing datasets, the attack source localization method provided accuracy, precision, recall, and F1-scores higher than 99\%.
-Furthermore, as can be appreciated in Fig. \ref{fig_confusion}, the number of false positives was limited to 6 out of 2366 normal operating conditions samples, resulting in a FPR of 0.25\%.
-Also, when the source of the attack was mislocalized, most of the time the error was limited to devices adjacent to the malicious one.
-This limits the number of devices that require further investigation after a cyber security incident.
+To further increase the realism of the experiments, the compromised vIED was allowed to report either normal or abnormal statistical metrics from both NICs; in the following, this process is referred to as ``fare-reporting augmentation.''
+The DL model was trained on normal and anomalous cases from a subset of the experimental scenarios and then tested on normal and anomalous cases from different scenarios, as reported in Table \ref{tab:scenario_split}.
+This setup further demonstrates the generalization capabilities of the proposed DL-based method.